MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.pick['t,'u]-function-[fsharp].md

 # List.pick<'T,'U> Function (F#)

 Applies the given function to successive elements, returning the first result where function returns **Some** for some value.
-If no such element exists then this function raises **T:System.Collections.Generic.KeyNotFoundException**.
+If no such element exists then this function raises **System.Collections.Generic.KeyNotFoundException**.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List